-If you are still receiving midwifery care, your community midwife (Lead Maternity Carer/LMC) will support you with feeding, and can answer your questions.
-If your midwifery care has finished and you have some breastfeeding concerns, or need support and/or information, there are options available.
-Face-to-face consultations are unlikely during Alert Levels 3-4 but on-line consultations will be available.
-You will find information about support services at the bottom of this document.
-Some face-to face services may recommence in Level 2.
-I have a suspected COVID-19 infection and I'm breastfeeding.
+If you are still receiving midwifery care, your community midwife (Lead Maternity Carer/ LMC) will support you with any breastfeeding difficulties, and can answer your questions.
+If your midwifery care has finished and you have some breastfeeding concerns, or need support and/or information, there are on-line support services available (links at the end of this document).
+Organisations offering breastfeeding support may begin a transition back to offering face-to-face consultations, and support via group sessions, but virtual consultations are likely to continue in most regions for a while longer.

+8. I have a suspected COVID-19 infection and I'm breastfeeding.
 Is it OK to continue?

-Yes, the immune protection for the baby is important and this means that if you are well enough to breastfeed you can plan to or continue to do so, while practicing appropriate infection prevention and control measures including washing your hands and wearing a face mask.
+Yes, the immune protection for the baby is important and this means that if you are well enough to breastfeed you can plan to/continue to do so, while practicing appropriate infection prevention and control measures including washing your hands and wearing a face mask.
 The main risk is sharing infective droplets that come from your mouth and nose, leading to an infection of the baby.
 There is no evidence that COVID-19 is transmitted through breastfeeding, or in breast milk expressed by the baby's own mother and given to her baby.
 If you are under midwifery care and test positive for coronavirus, you should contact your midwife about your diagnosis.
 If you have no symptoms, or mild symptoms, you will be advised to recover at home.
 If you have more severe symptoms, you might be treated in hospital.

-I have a confirmed COVID-19 infection, and I'm breastfeeding.
+9. I have a COVID-19 infection, and I'm breastfeeding.
 Is it OK to continue?